 "Authorization Credential": A data object that is a portable representation of the association between an Identifier Credential and one or more access authorizations, and that can be presented for use in Validating those authorizations for an entity that attempts such access.
 Example: [OAuth credential], X.509 attribute certificate.

-De-accreditation of Accreditation Authority – An administrative action by which ICANN org revokes the agreement with the accreditation authority following which it is no longer approved to operate as the accreditation authority.
+De-accreditation of Accreditation Authority – An administrative action by which ICANN org revokes the agreement with the accreditation authority, if this function is outsourced to a third party, following which it is no longer approved to operate as the accreditation authority.

 Identity Provider - Responsible for 1) Verifying the identity of a requestor and managing an Identifier Credential associated with the requestor and 2) Verifying and managing Authorization Credentials associated with the Identifier Credential.
 For the purpose of the SSAD, the Identity Provider may be the Accreditation Authority itself or it may rely on zero or more 3rd parties.